What price happiness? Apparently $59.95 and up (plus S&H)

 The author is a Ph.D.
 Aerospace Engineer who has worked at NASA and says jewelry does nothing for him.

 If ye value critical thinking, and if ye scorn the flim-flam man, join us, your friends.
-Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over fish & chips and ale.
+Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over good eats & ale.